vhadjitodorov/rb/README.md

+# rb
+A design and implementation of technical solution for R.B.

+## Intoduction

- solutions for the given task - a basic and an advanced.
-I have implemented the bacic one, which contains the essentials for the required setup to function.
-The advanced proposes what can be improved, scaled and automated with additional resources.
+I've got two solutions for the given task - a basic and an advanced.
+I've implemented the basic one, which is a PoC to justify the used technologies and necessary skillset .
+The proposed advanced solution is way more sophisticated, adding scalability, automation and more oriented security features.
+This complexity however makes troubleshooting more challenging, thus monitoring and proper documentation are highly recommended.

 ## Basic solution (implemented)